 How to Learn Game Coding (For Kids)

-I’m posting my answers here because I know it’s a popular topic for young people.
+I’m posting my answers here because I know that it’s a popular topic for young people.

 Q: How do you make a game from scratch?